-Students who have more than one parking infraction may face disciplinary action.
+Students who have more than one parking infraction may face disciplinary action, and the student may lose the privilege of having a car on campus.

 Any vehicle or personal property brought onto NEIT premises is the sole responsibility of its owner.
 NEIT assumes no responsibility for loss or damage to vehicles or personal property on NEIT premises whether due to fire, theft or any other cause.